 With his fear and concerns allayed, Sam could delegate with a sense of relief.
 There would be an occasional backslide, but that’s to be expected.
 He called me last week to tell me he’s on the list for colonel.
 Yay!

 Choices that allow us to master our emotions that drive our behavior.
 What we don’t care about, we don’t do.
 The caring might take the form of joy, anger, fear, or love.
 They are all emotions without which we do much of nothing.

 Choices that allow us to master the thoughts that drive our emotions.
 These thoughts include our interpretations and assumptions about what’s going on around us.
 When those thoughts are of threat and danger; anxiety, fear, and anger are likely to be provoked.

-Choices that allows us to master the beliefs shape our thoughts.
+Choices that allows us to master the beliefs that shape our thoughts.
 If our beliefs do not reflect current reality, our emotions and subsequent behavior are likely to be incongruent and problematic.
 Our beliefs combine (1) what we’ve learned from experience, (2) what our caretakers, teachers, friends, and society taught us, and (3) whatever we invent as truth.
 When our beliefs are out of sync with reality, we may find ourselves in trouble with those around us.
 Fortunately, most of our beliefs are at least functional.